joemoose/dungeoneers.d20/docs/advancement.md

 ## Carousing

-You can fritter away your hard-earned coins for XP rather than spending it on equipment, hirelings, or other useful sundries. **Carousing** earns XP by spending coins at a **5-to-one** ratio: 5 coins for 1 XP.
+You can spend your hard-earned coins for XP rather than buying equipment, hirelings, or other useful sundries. **Carousing** earns XP by spending coins at a **5-to-one** ratio: 5 coins for 1 XP.
 Carousing represents your debauched revelries, gambling, excessive drinking, investments in “business opportunities,” or any recreation involving new-found wealth and rollicking fun.

 ### Carousing Check